uccross/skyhookdm-arrow/cpp/src/arrow/adapters/arrow-rados-cls/README.md

 * `cpp/src/arrow/adapters/arrow-rados-cls/cls_arrow.cc`: Contains the Rados objclass functions and APIs for interacting with objects in the OSDs.
 Also, it includes a `RandomAccessObject` API to give a random access file view of objects for allowing operations like reading byte ranges, seeks, tell, etc.

-# Setting up the development environment using Archery
+# Setting up the development environment using docker

 **NOTE:** Please make sure [docker](https://docs.docker.com/engine/install/ubuntu/) and [docker-compose](https://docs.docker.com/compose/install/) is installed.